fadiabdulf/automatic_text_anonymization/README.md

 - Firstly, run 01_Train.ipynb notebook to install all the requirements and build the word embedding model.
 - Secondly, run 02_Anonymize.ipynb notebook to do the anonymization process and calculate the evaluation metrics.
 - Thirdly, run 03_Generalize.ipynb notebook to do the generalization process and calculate the evaluation metrics.
-- Finally, run 04_Re-identify.ipynb notebook to check the re-identify attack.
+- Finally, run 04_Re-identify.ipynb notebook to perform a re-identify attack.